-The performance demonstrated mostly secure control of repertoire including advanced and challenging elements and reflecting a suitable theme.
+The performance demonstrated mostly secure control of repertoire including complex elements and reflecting a suitable theme.
 Structural features were clearly grasped but there may have been a little hesitation and/or some minor slips.
 A sound and secure understanding of interpretation, and a developing awareness of the subtleties of performance and engagement with the audience, were demonstrated.